Precision Time Protocol

-The Precision Time Protocol (PTP) is a protocol used to synchronize clocks throughout a computer network.
-On a local area network, it achieves clock accuracy in the sub-microsecond range, making it suitable for measurement and control systems.
-PTP is employed to synchronize financial transactions, mobile phone tower transmissions, sub-sea acoustic arrays, and networks that require precise timing but lack access to satellite navigation signals.
+The Precision Time Protocol (PTP) is a protocol for clock synchronization throughout a computer network with relatively high precision and therefore potentially high accuracy.
+In a local area network (LAN), accuracy can be sub-microsecond – making it suitable for measurement and control systems.
+PTP is used to synchronize financial transactions, mobile phone tower transmissions, sub-sea acoustic arrays, and networks that require precise timing but lack access to satellite navigation signals.